 1/2 teaspoon salt

-1 cup pecans (I like walnuts in this bread too)
+1 cup pecans or chocolate chunks (I like walnuts in this bread too)

 In a large bowl, mash the bananas with a fork.